aybabtme/blog/source/_posts/2013-02-09-tdd-the-dog-and-the-fence.markdown

 The next (this) morning, as I wake up and prepare to go take a shower, I find myself carelessly believing that `dogs` won't find their way through the leak in a mere 15 minutes, while I wash and get them back inside.

 And indeed, yet again they fled.
 They escaped in all their glory, deciding this time to make an assault of the /16 block neighbours.
 With a decent amount of shame, I find myself pinging all corners of the area, trying to find where the `dogs` are.
-Luckily, they didn't go _too_ far and 15 minutes later, I've brought them back home.
+Luckily, they didn't go _too_ far and 15 minutes later, I brought them back home.

 I put them to idle behind a virtual network we call `crate` and I leave for the day.
 On the way to my destination, I fill in a bug report for `the_house` and mark it as confirmed.